Stoon2/gcp-vpc-gke-tf/README.md

 kubectl -f LoadBalancer.yml apply
 ```

-## Note:
+## Notes:

-Make sure you edit the gcr image name in `app.yml`
+1. Make sure you edit the gcr image name in `app.yml`

-use `kubectl get svc` to get the IP of your `LoadBalancer` once it's created
+2. Use `kubectl get svc` to get the IP of your `LoadBalancer` once it's created

+3. Insure that CloudResourceManager API is enabled on your console, this is so you can manipulate resources from your management plane / instance.